-- 6.7.1 In the case where a Men's Kayak event is inquorate, the points obtained using the quorate calculation will be divided by two before allocation. - 6.7.2 In the case where a Women's Kayak or any Canoe event is inquorate, points awarded will be those given to the athlete in the corresponding Men's Kayak event whose score matches the athletes modified score, which is calculated by dividing by the following factor and rounding down to the accuracy of the competition.
+- 6.7.1 In the case where a Men's Kayak Singles event is inquorate, the points obtained using the quorate calculation will be divided by two before allocation. - 6.7.2 In the case where a Women's Kayak Singles or any Canoe Singles event is inquorate, points awarded to the first placed athlete will be those given to the athlete in the corresponding Men's Kayak Singles event whose score matches the athletes modified score, which is calculated by dividing by the following factor and rounding down to the accuracy of the competition.

 Women's Kayak Singles.
-1.11
+1.17

 Men's Canoe Singles.
-1.08
+1.13

-Women's Canoe Singles.
-1.28
+1.25 Women's Canoe Singles.

-Note: Where the athlete's modified score does not correspond exactly with an athlete in the corresponding Men's Kayak event, then the points awarded to the next highest placed Men's Kayak athlete will be used.
-In the case that the modified score matches the score of more than one athlete in the Men's Kayak competition then the points awarded to the higher placed Men's Kayak athlete will be used.
-Multiple division competitions will be ranked against the highest corresponding Men's Kayak results.
+Note: Where the athlete's modified score does not correspond exactly with an athlete in the corresponding Men's Kayak Singles event, then the points awarded to the next highest placed Men's Kayak athlete will be used.
+In the case that the modified score matches the score of more than one athlete in the Men's Kayak Singles competition then the points awarded to the higher placed Men's Kayak athlete will be used.
+Multiple division competitions will be ranked against the corresponding Men's Kayak Singles results.